 As you customize your WordPress theme with new features and styles, you want to see how the customized theme looks and functions on different devices.
 If you don’t know where to start, Am I Responsive is your answer.
 Once your are on Am I Responsive website, just add your URL and click the GO! button and that’s that.

-Other suitable alternatives include Responsive Design Checker, Responsive Design Testing by Matt Kersley and Mobile Responsive Design Testing by StudioPress.
+Other suitable alternatives include Responsive Design Checker, or the Mobile Responsive Design Testing by StudioPress.
 You don’t want custom elements to overlap or fall out of line when you change screen width, now do you?

 WordPress Theme Customizer